Zreechxnn/pianika-IOT/README.md

 How to Use

-Assemble the circuit according to the diagram.
+Build the Circuit: Follow the circuit diagram to connect the components properly.

-Upload the Arduino code to your board.
+Upload the Code: Flash the provided Arduino code to your board.

-Press the buttons to play corresponding notes.
+Test and Play: Press each button to play its corresponding musical note.

 Notes

-Ensure correct wiring to prevent short circuits.
+Double-check your wiring to avoid short circuits or incorrect connections.

-Adjust note frequencies or delay times in the code to modify behavior.
+Modify note frequencies or delay times in the code for different behaviors.

 Future Improvements

-Add more keys for a full octave.
+Extended Octave: Add more keys to cover a full musical octave.

-Use a keypad to reduce the number of connections.
+Keypad Input: Use a keypad to reduce the number of physical connections.

-Implement volume control using a potentiometer.
+Volume Control: Integrate a potentiometer for adjustable volume.

+Visual Feedback: Add LEDs to indicate the pressed note visually.

+This project is ideal for learning about basic electronics and Arduino programming while creating a functional and fun digital instrument.